EVLT & Venefit FAQ Los Angeles

 Once damaged, vein valves can’t be repaired.
 Accordingly, the only alternative is to re-route blood flow through healthy veins.
 The VNUS Closure procedure or EVLT treat venous reflux by sealing the incompetent saphenous vein or perforator vein from inside by means of either electrical heat generated by a catheter (VNUS radiofrequency closure), or alternatively, by light energy generated by a laser fiber (EVLT).
 Once the diseased vein is sealed, other healthy veins take over and carry blood from your legs.

 Is the Venefit Targeted Endovenous Therapy better than EVLT for the sealing of the great saphenous vein?

-Both technologies, Venefit (formerly known as VNUS Closure) and EVLT, work very well and are equally efficient for the ablation of great saphenous vein.
-Overall, the long-term data are also essentially equal.
+Both technologies, Venefit (formerly known as VNUS Closure) and EVLT, work very well and are equally efficient for the ablation of the great saphenous vein.
+Overall, long-term data are also essentially equal.

 What are the complications associated with endovenous thermal ablation therapy?